Rockin-in-a-free-world/Ghost-example/README.md

 docker rm ghost-blog
 ```

-**Note:** With the persistent SQLite configuration, your data will survive container restarts.
+**Note:** With the persistent SQLite configuration, your data will survive container restarts IF the db is not deleted.